Lecture 9

 Single Layer Perceptron (SLP) vs Convolutional Neural Network (CNN)

-The single layer of a perceptron given earlier is of the form \(y = w^T \sigma(Wu + a)\), where \(W\) is the weights matrix, \(w\) is the weights vector, \(u\) is the input, and \(a\) is the bias vector.
-A convolutional network improves the efficiency of computation by exploiting a sparse structure with fewer parameters in the weights matrix.
-Replacing \(W\) with a sparse convolutional matrix \(C\).
+The single-layer perceptron given earlier is of the form \(y = w^T \sigma(Wu + a)\), where \(W\) is the weights matrix, \(w\) is the weights vector, \(u\) is the input, and \(a\) is the bias vector.
+A convolutional network improves the efficiency of computation by exploiting a sparse structure with fewer parameters in the weights matrix, replacing \(W\) with a sparse convolutional matrix \(C\).

 Definition: Convolutional Operation